dgkf/options/README.md

 ...
 ```

-When your options are used as default values, you can use the option
+When your options are used as default values to parameters, you can use the
-documentation to populate your function parameter docs.
+option documentation to populate your function parameter docs.

+This is made simple when all of your parameters share the same names as your
+options.

 ```r
 #' @eval options::as_params()